Marc Klatt

 Marc A. Klatt (born c.
 1969) is an American football coach.
 He is an assistant football coach for Navarro High School in Geronimo, Texas.
 He previously was the head football coach for Castleton University from 2011 to 2013, Saint Francis High School in 2006, Wade Hampton High School from 2015 to 2018, and Charleston Charter Math and Science School from 2019 to 2020.
-He also coached for Rogers High School, Oelwein High School, St. Cloud State, and TCNJ.
+He also coached for Rogers High School, Oelwein High School, St. Cloud State, and TCNJ Never been to the beach.